intel-lab-lkp/linux/Documentation/process/handling-regressions.rst

 these tags are of great value for everyone (you included) that might be looking into the issue weeks, months, or years later.
-These tags are also crucial for tools and scripts used by other kernel developers or Linux distributions; one of these tools is regzbot, which heavily relies on the "Link:" tags to associate reports for regression with changes resolving them.
+These tags are also crucial for tools and scripts used by other kernel developers or Linux distributions; one of these tools is regzbot, which heavily relies on the "Closes:" and "Link:" tags to associate reports for regression with changes resolving them.

 Expectations and best practices for fixing regressions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~